Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Calculations of the lifetime

-The largest uncertainty is in the value of $J$.
-But, even if a much smaller value is chosen, $J$=110 meV, than the one assumed in the micromagnetic modelling~\cite{Nayak_2017}, the activation energy for annihilation of the antiskyrmion is predicted to be high, ca. 1 eV, while the pre-exponential factor turns out to have a typical value of 10$^{12}$ s$^{-1}$ (see Fig.~\ref{fig:3+4}).
+The largest uncertainty lies in the value of the exchange parameter, $J$.
+The value of exchange stiffness used in the micromagnetic modeling of Nayak {\it et al.}\cite{Nayak_2017} corresponds to $J$=1830 meV for the lattice representation.
+Even for a much smaller value of $J$=110 meV the activation energy for collapse is large, {\it ca.}~1 eV.
+However, the pre-exponential factor turns out to have a typical value of 10$^{-12}$\,s (see inset in figure~\ref{fig:4}).
 Together, these values give a lifetime of a month at room temperature.
-This high stability is in good agreement with the experimental observations in Ref.~\cite{Nayak_2017}.
-The reason for this long lifetime is the large activation energy for annihilation of such a large antiskyrmion while the pre-exponential factor, which is related to entropic effects, has a typical value.~\cite{Bessarab_2018}
+A larger value of $J$ would give even longer lifetime.
+This high stability is in good agreement with the reported experimental observations.\cite{Nayak_2017} The reason for the long lifetime is the large activation energy for the collapse of the antiskyrmion in this material while the pre-exponential factor, which is related to entropic effects, has a value that is similar to what has been calculated previously for the collapse of small skyrmions.\cite{Bessarab_2018}

-{\it Antiskyrmion in AFM.} For comparison, we now consider antiskyrmions in AFM material.
-If $J \to -J$ and $\mathbf{D} \to -\mathbf{D}$ in Eq.~(\ref{eq:Hamiltonian}), the energy of the system is conserved if for every other spin $\mathbf{S} \to -\mathbf{S}$ and the external magnetic field is absent.
-Therefore, the energy of a FM antiskyrmion [Fig.~\ref{fig:1}(a)] and an AFM antiskyrmion [Fig.~\ref{fig:1}(b)] is the same and the activation energy for annihilation of FM and AFM antiskyrmions coincide for the corresponding material parameters.
-(See~\cite{AnimationOfAFMtransformation} for an animation of the transformation for AFM).
-However, our calculations show that their lifetimes are somewhat different, by a factor of 6 at $k_B T=J$, because of a difference in the dynamics of skyrmions in FM and AFM materials, leading to a difference in the flux through the transition state.
-For the same reason, we find that an antiskyrmion in AFM dissociates from a non-magnetic impurity more easily than an antiskyrmion in FM, see SI~\cite{suppl}.

-{\it Antiskyrmion Dynamics.} We now consider how the LLG dynamics of an antiskyrmion in FM changes under transformation~(\ref{xy_transform}).
-The equation describing the evolution of the magnetization $\mathbf S = \mathbf S({\mathbf r};t)$ under current driven torques~\cite{Tatara_2004,Thiaville_2005, Ado_2017} is

-where $\gamma$ is the gyromagnetic ratio, $\alpha$ is the damping constant, $M_s$ the size of the magnetic moment, and $\mathbf{T}$ are the current torques, which are divided in two classes: spin-transfer \(\mathbf T^{st}\) (STT) and spin-orbit \(\mathbf T^{so}\) torques (SOT):